Sundome: Reception

 Kevin Leathers reviewing for the UK Anime Network criticizes the artwork for exaggerating "certain aspects of the body".
-He comments that the artwork of the manga "seem to take cues from series like GTO and every other manga that has characters drawn in over the top ways to show how crazy they are acting".
-Comic Book Resourcess Danielle Leigh comments on the manga's art, saying "[it] is very disturbing since Kurumi really is just a young adolescent girl and Hideo a very young man — seeing them depicted so graphically bothers me, but what bothers me more is knowing this comics' primary goal is to titillate its audience through these depictions, and because I think it does do more than that I can't simply dismiss it because I dislike its sexualized representations of young adults".
+He commented that the artwork of the manga "seem to take cues from series like GTO and every other manga that has characters drawn in over the top ways to show how crazy they are acting".
+Comic Book Resourcess Danielle Leigh commented on the manga's art, saying "[it] is very disturbing since Kurumi really is just a young adolescent girl and Hideo a very young man — seeing them depicted so graphically bothers me, but what bothers me more is knowing this comics' primary goal is to titillate its audience through these depictions, and because I think it does do more than that I can't simply dismiss it because I dislike its sexualized representations of young adults".
 Pop Culture Shocks Erin Finnegan criticizes the manga by saying "I found the book neither funny nor titillating.
 Everything is toned too dark, and the characters designs are unappealing".
 Jason Thompson, in his online appendix to Manga: The Complete Guide, states that the manga is "like a porn film (or porn manga) which never quite gets to the money shot".
-He further comments that "love comedy fans will shy away from the general mood of degradation, not to mention the grotesque art, but to its credit the manga never pretends to be cute; it's florid sex-obsession and adolescent angst from beginning to end, and gradually it turns into a psychodrama about Kurumi's upbringing and the connection between these two lonely souls".
+He further commented that "love comedy fans will shy away from the general mood of degradation, not to mention the grotesque art, but to its credit the manga never pretends to be cute; it's florid sex-obsession and adolescent angst from beginning to end, and gradually it turns into a psychodrama about Kurumi's upbringing and the connection between these two lonely souls".

 Despite the fact that most manga released in the U.S. share the more standard art styles seen in popular shojo, shonen, and seinen series, there are also plenty of Japanese artists using a more 'comicky' style.
 Each of these styles usually lends itself to the particular theme of the artist’s story and I can appreciate each style for what it accomplishes.
 The 'comicky' style of 'noodle-limbs' and over-exaggerated facial expressions in nearly every panel is commonly seen in comedies and it works well enough.
 Being a comedy, Okada's 'comicky' art style should work well with Sundome, but the story is also very provocative.
 Much of this book revolves around sexual situations and fanservice, which I don't feel works as well with a 'comicky' art style.
 Okada's characters seem flat, and that creates stiff looking characters.
 This causes problems because female depictions tend to work against the feeling of sexiness their actions try to evoke.
 Perhaps with time Okada's skill will increase, giving better flow to the art and story.
 But for now, the art and story seem to wrestle with each other during the sexual situations.